FireElementalNE/RetroColorAnalysis/README.md

 Input
 ------
-The input flag searches a file directory (within the *maps* directory) that
+For the input stage the given file directory is searched.
+This directory given needs to be within the *maps* folder.
-matches the given input.
-Each PNG Image within this directory
+Each PNG Image within the input subdirectory of this folder
 is analyzed for color information.
 The 10 most common colors are selected
 (which is configurable in [global_values.py](https://github.com/FireElementalNE/RetroColorAnalysis/blob/master/globals/global_values.py) along with many other variables) and
 made into a color swatch.

-Two statistics are also calculated:
+Three statistics are also calculated:

 1. The average distance between the top colors in [HSV](http://en.wikipedia.org/wiki/HSL_and_HSV) space
 2. The average distance between the top colors in [LAB](http://en.wikipedia.org/wiki/Lab_color_space) space
+2. The average distance between the top colors in [RGB](https://en.wikipedia.org/wiki/RGB_color_space) space

 A [Dendrogram](http://en.wikipedia.org/wiki/Dendrogram) of the top 40 colors (which is also configured in [global_values.py](https://github.com/FireElementalNE/RetroColorAnalysis/blob/master/globals/global_values.py))
 is also made.
 The distance matrix that is used to create the Dendrogram can be created using the values